A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

 \subsection{Perspectives}

-Given that the proposed model only uses simple convolutions and a straightforward architecture, we advocate that it can benefit from existing literature in the following domains: \begin{enumerate} \item \textbf{CNN compression}

-In CNN compression, authors show the ability to greatly reduce inference time and size of models while maintaining a steady accuracy.
+Given that the proposed model only uses simple convolutions and a straightforward architecture, we advocate that it can benefit from existing literature in the following domains: \begin{enumerate} \item \textbf{CNN compression}: In CNN compression, authors show the ability to greatly reduce inference time and size of models while maintaining a steady accuracy.
 Popular methods have been developped such as pruning~\cite{tessier2022rethinking}, quantizing~\cite{courbariaux2015binaryconnect} or distilling~\cite{hinton2015distilling}.
 This could be employed to embed such a BCI MI decoding model on edge.